Christoph Willibald Gluck: Operatic reforms

-The first result of the new thinking was Gluck's reformist ballet Don Juan, but a more important work was soon to follow.
+The first result of reform was Gluck's ballet Don Juan.
 On 5 October 1762, Orfeo ed Euridice was given its first performance, on a libretto by Calzabigi, set to music by Gluck.
 Gluck tried to achieve a noble, Neo-Classical or "beautiful simplicity".
 The dances were arranged by Angiolini and the title role was taken by Guadagni, a catalytic force in Gluck's reform, renowned for his unorthodox acting and singing style.
 Orfeo, which has never left the standard repertory, showed the beginnings of Gluck's reforms.
 His idea was to make the drama of the work more important than the star singers who performed it, and to do away with dry recitative (recitativo secco, accompanied only by continuo) that broke up the action.
-In 1765 Melchior Grimm published "Poème lyrique", an influential article for the Encyclopédie on lyric and opera librettos.
+In 1765, Melchior Grimm published "Poème lyrique", an influential article for the Encyclopédie on lyric and opera librettos.

 Gluck and Calzabigi followed Orfeo with Alceste (1767) and Paride ed Elena (1770), dedicated to his friend João Carlos de Bragança (Duke de Lafões), an expert on music and mythology, pushing their innovations even further.
 Calzabigi wrote a preface to Alceste, which Gluck signed, setting out the principles of their reforms: